MaxOstPM/OLManager/README.md

 [![License](https://img.shields.io/cocoapods/l/OLManager.svg?style=flat)](https://cocoapods.org/pods/OLManager)
 [![Platform](https://img.shields.io/cocoapods/p/OLManager.svg?style=flat)](https://cocoapods.org/pods/OLManager)

+Overlay Manager is a lightweight, easy-to-use, written on Swift - helper, which will provide you the convenient API to manage your custom overlays lifecycle with avoiding code repeating.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.